AsharDweedar/theory/database.md

 https://www.youtube.com/watch?v=zDzu6vka0rQ

-- **OOP questions?**

-**Object-Oriented Programming** System (OOPs) is a programming concept that works on the principles of **abstraction, encapsulation, inheritance, and polymorphism**.
-It allows users to create objects they want and create methods to handle those objects.
-The basic concept of OOPs is to create objects, re-use them throughout the program, and manipulate these objects to get results.

 - **what is the difference between state and props?**

 e key difference between props and state is that state is internal and controlled by the component itself while props are external and controlled by whatever renders the component.